Mihonarium/SES_Template_Manager/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Acknowledgements

+More than half of the code and this README was written by GPT-4.

 ## License

 [MIT](LICENSE)